I AM FORGETFUL LUCY-LIGHT: The Fuzzy Impressionist Paintings That Are My Memory

 Oh.
 That’s right.

 I know firsthand how that works.
-There have been two major traumas that I wiped from my conscious memory.
-The first stayed buried from four years old until I was twenty-eight.
+There have been two major trauma periods that I wiped from my conscious memory.
+The first stayed buried from the time I was a toddler until I was twenty-eight.
 The second was obscured from nineteen until twenty-four.

 Both times, those memories left marks on my mind like a little piece of bullet that didn't get fully removed.
 Everything got sealed over, but those chunks festered inside, poisoning everything I did.
 So many bad decisions I made and my general hatred of myself…the shame and rage and confusion and pain…I had no idea why I felt all those things, or why I kept sabotaging my life.
 That was more damaging than getting the memories back.